firebase/flutterfire/packages/firebase_installations/firebase_installations_platform_interface/README.md

 A common platform interface for the [`firebase_installations`][1] plugin.

-This interface allows platform-specific implementations of the `flutterfire_installations` plugin, as well as the plugin itself, to ensure they are supporting the same interface.
+This interface allows platform-specific implementations of the `firebase_app_installations` plugin, as well as the plugin itself, to ensure they are supporting the same interface.

 ## Usage

-To implement a new platform-specific implementation of `flutterfire_installations`, extend [`FirebaseInstallationsPlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirebaseInstallationsPlatform` by calling
+To implement a new platform-specific implementation of `firebase_app_installations`, extend [`FirebaseInstallationsPlatform`][2] with an implementation that performs the platform-specific behavior, and when you register your plugin, set the default `FirebaseInstallationsPlatform` by calling